bniedermeyer/q-and-a/readme.md

     /**
      * The question the user asked.
 Must be present on all questions retrieved from the server.
      */
-    "question": "What kind of problem is your favorite to solve?", /**
+    question: 'What kind of problem is your favorite to solve?', /**
      * Unique question identifier.
 Must be present on all questions retrieved from the server.
      */
-    "key": "question2",
+    key: 'question2',
     /**
      * Count of times the question has been asked and upvoted by the other users.
 Must be present on all questions retrieved from the server
      */
-    "count": "4",
+    count: '4',
     /**
      * Optional user identifier, if configured for the component */
-    "userId": "user-4",
+    userId: 'user-4',
     /**
      * Optional correlation id, if configured for the component */
-    "correlationId": "keynote-talk"
+    correlationId: 'keynote-talk',
   },
 ];
 ```